Putin’s opposition know his election is a sham – but they have a plan for change

 At midday on Sunday, on the last day of the Russian presidential vote, those opposing Vladimir Putin’s repression will answer the final call of Alexei Navalny, the late face of anti-Kremlin opposition.

-Russians cannot affect the result of what is a predetermined election, Mr Navlany said two weeks before he was announced dead – but if they turn up all at polling stations all at the same time, the Kremlin may glimpse just how many people wish for an end to Putin's more than two-decade long grip on the country.
+Russians cannot affect the result of what is a predetermined election, Mr Navalny said two weeks before he was announced dead – but if they turn up at polling stations all at the same time, the Kremlin may glimpse just how many people wish for an end to Putin’s more than two-decade-long grip on the country.
 This election, for which voting began on Friday, will add another six years to that.
-It is entirely managed by Kremlin to do one thing – hand Putin victory.
+It is entirely managed by the Kremlin to do one thing: hand Putin victory.
 The Russian leader has hardly even bothered to campaign.

 More than two years into Putin’s full-scale invasion of Ukraine, intensifying what had already been a widespread crackdown on critics inside Russia, the opposition now faces a new chapter.
 Western nations have lined up to lay the blame for Navalny’s death at Putin’s door, with his widow Yulia clear that the Russian leader killed her husband – the Kremlin’s fiercest critic.